jaehlee/jaehlee.github.io/index.md

 * Recent research interests include:
   1. Interplay between physics and machine learning
   2. Theoretical aspects of deep neural networks
+  3. Scientific and principled study of deep neural networks and their learning algorithms
-  3. Theoretical Physics with focus on high energy physics
+  4. Theoretical physics with focus on high energy physics

 * Services: